sguox002/leetcode/contest/contest173.md

 	}
 ```

-Important: it is always a good method for dp to try recursive approach first.
+Important: it is always a good method for dp to try recursive approach first if we are not clear about the recurrence relation.